Supermarket fine threat over Groceries Code breaches

-"We expect fines to be used as a last resort, but the fact that the adjudicator has the power to impose them will send a strong message to retailers that compliance with the code is not optional," she added.'Heavy-handed'
+"We expect fines to be used as a last resort, but the fact that the adjudicator has the power to impose them will send a strong message to retailers that compliance with the code is not optional," she added.

 The British Retail Consortium (BRC) criticised the measure, saying it did not "suggest the UK is the best place to do business".